Free Wildcard SSL Vs Paid Wildcard SSL Differences Explained

 Here are the technical components that an individual or organization should consider while choosing between these two types of certificates:

-If an individual or the organization chooses a Free Wildcard certificate, they can only get the certificate issued with one type of validation – Domain Validation.
-But, if the individual or the organization chooses a Paid Wildcard certificate, they can get the certificate issued with any of these two types of validation– Domain Validation and Organization Validation.
+But, if the individual or the organization chooses a Paid Wildcard certificate, they can get the certificate issued with any of these two types of validation- Domain Validation and Organization Validation.

 Both, Free and Paid certificates offer the same level of encryption.
 Both certificates use standard 256-bit encryption signed with a 2048-bit signature key.
-But when choosing the Free certificate the certificate authority only verifies whether or not the entity requesting the certificate has control over the domain.

-But, if the organization decides to use a Paid Wildcard SSL certificate and chooses organization validation as the validation option, the CA will conduct a thorough validation in order to verify the domain ownership and the existence of the organization that owns the domain.
-This, through validation, increases the security of the website, and along with that, it will also help in building trust among the users.
+However, suppose the organization decides to use a Paid Wildcard SSL certificate and chooses organization validation as the validation option.
+In that case, the CA will conduct a thorough validation to verify the domain ownership and the existence of the organization that owns the domain.

-Paid certificates come with 24*7 technical customer support and a warranty covering financial losses due to an SSL-related issue.
-The warranty amount can range from $10,000 to $1,500,000.
 This is not the case with the Free certificate – there is no customer support as the whole process is automated, and the CA provides no warranty if anything goes haywire.

 Paid certificates come with site seals that help build users’ trust and confidence.
 But it’s not true when referring to a Free Wildcard certificate; these certificates do not come with a site seal.

 The validity of a Free certificate is approximately three months (90 days, to be exact).
-After which, you have to renew the certificate again.
+After that, you have to renew the certificate again.
 A Paid Wildcard certificate is valid for up to two years, and there is no need to renew it again within that period.

-Read Also: Positive SSL Vs. Essential SSL Certificate Comparison
+Read Also: Positive SSL Vs. Essential SSL Certificate ComparisonFree vs Paid Wildcard SSL

 For a better understanding, let’s go through Free vs Paid Wildcard SSL, in a tabular format: